salsanci/YRShell/readme.md

    `/home/<yourusername>/Arduino/libraries/`
 The result should look like this:
    `/home/<yourusername>/Arduino/libraries/YRShell`

+   Notice that the directory folder `Arduino` was created automaticaly buy the Arduino IDE when it started up the first time.

 The YRShell directory should contain several files and subdirectories, such as:
    `/home/<yourusername>/Arduino/libraries/YRShell/examples`